-The proposal will include the following information:
+The proposal for a Thematic Major must include the following information:

 - An essay that outlines the theme being pursued and a rationale for this theme;